PowerBI.tips

 Navigate to the following address https://mran.microsoft.com/ Click the Download button found at the top middle of the page.

 Select the platform that you will be using to install MRAN on.
-I’m using windows, thus I’ll be downloading and installing the top installation version.
+I’m using Windows, thus I’ll be downloading and installing the top installation version.

-In order to keep this tutorial brief I will assume you know how to install software and have made it through the MRAN installation successfully.
 Once installed you should have the following program installed in your start menu.

 Run the new installation of R. The R installation will open up a console window.